placeholder

 You might also need some extra money in retirement, whether that’s for treating yourself to luxuries you didn’t have time for while working, medical expenses and care costs as you get older, or helping your grandchildren through university or buying their first home.
 When saving, it’s best to include a safety margin, rather than just going for the bare minimum.

 One last thing to consider is how long your retirement might be.
 People retire at different ages – and if you retire later, you might not need to save as much, despite potentially being able to save more.
 If you’re unsure, use 65 as the baseline.
 Then, estimate how long you might live – you can use a life expectancy calculator for this.
-In the UK, life expectancy at age 65 for men is 19.7 years while for women it’s 22 years, so somebody retiring at 65 in the UK today could expect a retirement of around 20 years.
+According to the Office for National Statistics (ONS), life expectancy at age 65 is now around 19.8 years for men and 22.5 years for women in the UK, based on 2023 data.
 Of course, this also depends on your lifestyle and health.

 What is the 50 – 70 rule?